 The junior section was started in 1993 by Don and Annette Jones and has steadily grown over the years.
-Young people are welcome from the ages of five to seventeen and we have qualified coaches at all levels.
+Young people are welcome from the ages of five to sixteen and we have qualified coaches at all levels.

 During August we run a week long fun-filled Summer Camp for boys and girls.